nology-tech/wov-client-project/README.md

 ## Quickstart

-1. Install the dependencies with `npm install`
+1. Install the dpendencies with `npm install`
 2. Run the application with `npm run dev`

 ## File Structure 🗂️